johnpevans/Python_ATBSWP/README.md

 [Udemy course](https://www.udemy.com/course/automate) and/or read the book.

 **Email**

-I had to use pyzmail36 as a fork used to install pyzmail
+I had to use pyzmail36 as a fork used to install pyzmail.

+I modified the exercise by adding in input statements because I didn't want to put in the raw password in.
+I also followed the instruction in the email to create a type of temporary application email which worked quite successfully.

 **Regex**

 This program takes contact information that was copied and extracts the name, phone numbers and emails that can be pasted to a new document.